Al Jazeera controversies: Broadcast of remarks by Sarah Palin rally participants

 On 12 October 2008, Al Jazeera broadcast interviews with attendees of a Sarah Palin rally in St. Clairsville, Ohio.
 The interviewees made racist remarks about Barack Obama, such as "he regards white people as trash" and "I'm afraid if he wins, the blacks will take over".
 The report received over 2 million views on YouTube and, according to Colin Powell, "Those kind of images going out on Al Jazeera are killing us."
 The Washington Post then ran an op-ed saying that Al Jazeera was deliberately encouraging "anti-American sentiment overseas".
 The organization called the column "a gratuitous and uninformed shot at Al Jazeera's motives", and its report was only one of "hundreds of hours of diverse coverage".

 U.S. pressure

 Al Jazeera has reportedly censored criticism of the United States in response to US pressure.
 Al Jazeera English director Wadah Khanfar resigned in September 2011 after WikiLeaks documents asserted that he had close ties to the US and agreed to remove content if Washington objected.

 In 2014, Al Jazeera retracted an article which claimed that the murders of two US journalists (James Foley and Steven Sotloff) by Islamic State were staged by the US as an excuse for attacking ISIS.

 Other

 Ana Belén Soage-Antepazo has criticized Al Jazeera for what she describes as its "bias," noting a "certain disregard toward religious minorities."
-She argues that the network primarily seeks to appeal to the Muslim, particularly Sunni Muslim.
+She argues that the network primarily seeks to appeal to Muslims, particularly Sunni Muslims.